-While you are studying on your university course there will be many competing demands made on your time so it is important that you know how to manage your time effectively.
+While you are studying on your course there will be many competing demands made on your time, so it is important that you know how to manage your time effectively.

 I'm a late night person.